twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/appendix-talks-by-ukkattha-and-candima-sayadaw%zh.rst

 On samādhi by Loong Por Tate is taken from a small booklet called “Buddho” translated by Ajahn Ṭhānissaro, Buddho mantra meditation.
 The Buddho mantra is quite well known in the Thai forest tradition and is used by many famous ajahns, e.g., Ajahn Mun.
 Once, when he was living in a forest in Northern Thailand, he taught some hill tribesmen to recite it, and achieved good results.
 Using it with breath meditation (ānāpāna) is also very good.
 Its meaning also reminds us that we must always be awake.
 So it is a good meditation object that combines the Buddhist mantra Buddho with the breath in daily life.
 Also, it is very easy to practice by all, even for children.

 In Chinese Mahāyana tradition—the mantra Ami-to-fo or Amitabha is quite a common practice.
 They have many records on Chinese practicers from a long time ago.
 One of the Chinese monks who became adept in Amitabha mantra was Guang Ching old monk.
 He was quite skilled in samādhi and could stay in samādhi for many days.
-At the age of 95, one day he was sitting on a cane chair and said to his monks and nuns as follows: “No coming and no going; no business matters” and closed his eyes in samādhi and passed away very peacefully.
+At the age of 95, one day he was sitting on a cane chair and said to his monks and nuns as follows: “No coming and no going; no more business” and closed his eyes in samādhi and passed away very peacefully.
 No-one knows the time of his death because he was used to sitting in samādhi like We-bu Sayadaw.
 There are many similarities between them.
 Both of them were sitter practicers for their whole life, very few words and quiet, adept in samādhi, attained psychic ability, etc. We-bu Sayadaw’s practice was also very simple with ānāpāna in all postures—one dhamma (eko-dhammo).
 Once Sāriputta asked a female wanderer a simple question—“What is the one dhamma to Nibbāna?”

 She could not answer, so Sāriputta gave her the answer—“With vedanā can arrive at Nibbāna.”